aws/karpenter-provider-aws/website/content/en/preview/reference/metrics.md

 ## Nodepool Metrics

 ### `karpenter_nodepool_usage`
-The nodepool usage is the amount of resources that have been provisioned by a particular nodepool.
+The amount of resources that have been provisioned for a nodepool.
 Labeled by nodepool name and resource type.

 ### `karpenter_nodepool_limit`
-The nodepool limits are the limits specified on the nodepool that restrict the quantity of resources provisioned.
+Limits specified on the nodepool that restrict the quantity of resources provisioned.
 Labeled by nodepool name and resource type.

+### `karpenter_nodepool_allowed_disruptions`
+The number of nodes for a given NodePool that can be concurrently disrupting at a point in time.
+Labeled by NodePool.
+Note that allowed disruptions can change very rapidly, as new nodes may be created and others may be deleted at any point.

 ## Nodeclaims Metrics